 Instead, we thank him for letting us know that one of his brothers is heading to the electric fan.
 But he should leave the parenting up to us—his parents.

-Don’t tolerate siblings being mean.
+Don’t tolerate siblings being mean

-Praise them when they’re getting along.
+Praise your children when they’re getting along

 Even babies benefit from positive praise.
 When I see them laughing with each other, I’ll give both a big smile and say, “Aw, you’re making each other laugh!”